 Passengers with Disabilities

-Note this icon on the PATH system map.
-The icon indicates elevator service is available at the station. - Accessible Fare Entry Gates.
+- Accessible Fare Entry Gates.
 Fare entry gates unlock upon payment of the fare and have a release button that unlocks the gate as you exit.

 - Passenger Information Telephones.
 There are passenger information telephones that automatically connect a caller to an information agent 24 hours a day.
 The telephones are lowered to be accessible to a person using a wheelchair.